jwulf/joshs-custom-keyboard-layout/README.md

 # Josh's Custom Keyboard Layout

-Karabiner configuration for modifications to the [Halmak layout](https://github.com/MadRabbit/halmak) that I use.
+Karabiner, Koolertron, and Anne Pro 2 configurations for modifications to the [Halmak layout](https://github.com/MadRabbit/halmak) that I use.

 I used Dvorak for one year before switching to Colemak.
 There are some Dvorak mappings that I like for programming, so I modded my layout to include them.
 I then switched to Halmak in 2019, and have used it for over a year - and love it.
 Here is an article I wrote about it: "[In Search of the Ultimate Keyboard Layout](https://joshwulf.com/blog/2019/11/ultimate-keyboard/)".

-These modifications add the best Dvorak key mappings to Halmak.
-Mostly these are keys used in programming that Dvorak puts closer to the home row, with the Capslock key as a modifier to activate them.
-Semicolon and colon are reversed, because I don't use semicolons.

-Use with a QWERTY coded keyboard, and the system keyboard set to Halmak.
+In these layouts, semicolon and colon are reversed, and parens and angle brackets are switched.

 ## Koolertron Setup

-1. Remap Caps Lock to Fn2 on Koolertron in the Koolertron setup app in Windows.
-Save this to the default profile.
-2. Remap `keypad_num_lock` to `fn` in Simple Modifications in Karabiner.
-3. Set System Keyboard to Halmak.
+The `Koolertron` directory contains the layouts for the left and right-hand sides of a [Koolertron AE-SMKD62](https://www.amazon.com/Koolertron-Programmable-Mechanical-Keyboard-Ergonomic/dp/B07PZT3Z25).

+You need to get a [Windows image](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/) for VirtualBox or Parallels, and then get the configuration utility for the Koolertron from [here](https://amazonfiles.s3.amazonaws.com/smkd62.rar).

+## Mac Setup

+In Keyboard, make sure Capslock is mapped to Capslock.
+We will override it with Karabiner.

 ## Anne Pro 2 Setup

 1. Open ObinsKit.
 2. Import `AnnePro2/AnnePro2.json`.
-3. Set System Keyboard to Halmak.
+3. Set System Keyboard to a standard QWERTY layout.

 ## Karabiner Setup

 1. Install [Karabiner](https://pqrs.org/osx/karabiner/index.html).
+2. In Simple Modifications, map `caps_lock` to `fn`
-2. `mkdir -p ~/.config/karabiner/assets/complex_modifications`
+3. `mkdir -p ~/.config/karabiner/assets/complex_modifications`
-3. `cp Karabiner/* ~/.config/karabiner/assets/complex_modifications/`
+4. `cp Karabiner/* ~/.config/karabiner/assets/complex_modifications/`
-4. Open Karabiner.
+5. Open Karabiner.
 Go to "Complex Modifications", click "Add rule".
-5. Add the rules you want.
+6. Add the rules you want.
-6. In "Simple Modifications", map `caps_lock` and `keypad_num_lock` to `fn`.

-## Enable Halmak in the Mac OS login screen

-- Go to System Preferences > Users & Groups.
-- Click the lock to enable changes.
-- Click advanced.
-- Click on "Enable input switcher in login screen".